TJX Companies (NYSE:TJX) Releases Q2 2023 Earnings Guidance

 TJX Companies (NYSE:TJX – Get Rating) updated its second quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.65-$0.69 for the period, compared to the consensus estimate of $0.75.
 The company issued revenue guidance of -.
 TJX Companies also updated its FY 2023 guidance to $3.13-$3.20 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 1st.
-Stockholders of record on Thursday, August 11th will be given a dividend of $0.295 per share.
-The ex-dividend date is Wednesday, August 10th.
-This represents a $1.18 dividend on an annualized basis and a dividend yield of 2.00%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 1st.
+Shareholders of record on Thursday, August 11th will be paid a $0.295 dividend.
+This represents a $1.18 dividend on an annualized basis and a dividend yield of 2.08%.
+The ex-dividend date of this dividend is Wednesday, August 10th.
 TJX Companies’s dividend payout ratio (DPR) is presently 42.91%.

-In other TJX Companies news, CFO Scott Goldenberg sold 30,000 shares of TJX Companies stock in a transaction that occurred on Thursday, May 19th.
-The shares were sold at an average price of $62.03, for a total transaction of $1,860,900.00.
-Following the transaction, the chief financial officer now owns 119,127 shares of the company’s stock, valued at approximately $7,389,447.81.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, EVP Kenneth Canestrari sold 35,827 shares of the firm’s stock in a transaction that occurred on Thursday, May 19th.
-The stock was sold at an average price of $61.04, for a total transaction of $2,186,880.08.
-Following the sale, the executive vice president now owns 160,899 shares of the company’s stock, valued at approximately $9,821,274.96.
+In other news, EVP Richard Sherr sold 46,997 shares of the stock in a transaction on Friday, June 3rd.
+The stock was sold at an average price of $62.25, for a total transaction of $2,925,563.25.
+Following the completion of the transaction, the executive vice president now directly owns 104,127 shares in the company, valued at approximately $6,481,905.75.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CFO Scott Goldenberg sold 30,000 shares of the stock in a transaction on Thursday, May 19th.
+The stock was sold at an average price of $62.03, for a total value of $1,860,900.00.
+Following the transaction, the chief financial officer now owns 119,127 shares of the company’s stock, valued at $7,389,447.81.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 112,824 shares of company stock worth $6,973,343 in the last three months.
-Insiders own 0.19% of the company’s stock.
+Insiders sold a total of 112,824 shares of company stock valued at $6,973,343 over the last ninety days.
+Corporate insiders own 0.19% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Capital World Investors grew its stake in TJX Companies by 11.2% in the 1st quarter.
-Capital World Investors now owns 5,030,874 shares of the apparel and home fashions retailer’s stock valued at $304,770,000 after buying an additional 504,893 shares in the last quarter.
-Worldquant Millennium Advisors LLC purchased a new position in TJX Companies in the 1st quarter valued at approximately $30,331,000.
-Continuum Advisory LLC bought a new position in TJX Companies in the 1st quarter valued at $376,000.
-Linscomb & Williams Inc. boosted its holdings in TJX Companies by 2.1% in the 1st quarter.
-Linscomb & Williams Inc. now owns 43,011 shares of the apparel and home fashions retailer’s stock valued at $2,605,000 after purchasing an additional 872 shares during the period.
-Finally, Virtu Financial LLC bought a new position in TJX Companies in the 1st quarter valued at $3,900,000.
-Institutional investors and hedge funds own 91.45% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock. qPULA Trading Management LP purchased a new position in TJX Companies during the 1st quarter valued at about $376,000.
+Continuum Advisory LLC purchased a new position in TJX Companies during the 1st quarter valued at about $376,000.
+MidWestOne Financial Group Inc. boosted its holdings in TJX Companies by 42.5% during the 1st quarter.
+MidWestOne Financial Group Inc. now owns 5,698 shares of the apparel and home fashions retailer’s stock valued at $345,000 after acquiring an additional 1,698 shares during the period.
+Sequoia Financial Advisors LLC purchased a new position in TJX Companies during the 4th quarter valued at about $304,000.
+Finally, Enlightenment Research LLC purchased a new position in TJX Companies during the 1st quarter valued at about $242,000.
+Institutional investors own 91.45% of the company’s stock.

 The TJX Companies, Inc, together with its subsidiaries, operates as an off-price apparel and home fashions retailer.
 It operates through four segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The company sells family apparel, including footwear and accessories; home fashions, such as home basics, furniture, rugs, lighting products, giftware, soft home products, decorative accessories, tabletop, and cookware, as well as expanded pet, kids, and gourmet food departments; jewelry and accessories; and other merchandise.